abo-abo/lispy/README.md

 Advantages/disadvantages:

-- Emacs can do both things without switching modes, but the command binding are long
+- Emacs can both insert and call commands without switching modes (since it has none), but the command bindings are long
-- vi has short command bindings, but you have to switch modes to do both things
+- vi has short command bindings, but you have to switch modes between inserting and calling commands
 - lispy has short command bindings and doesn't need to switch modes

 Of course it's not magic, lispy needs to have normal/insert mode to perform both functions with `j`.
-The difference from vi is that the mode is *explicit* instead of *implicit*, it's determined by the point position or the region state:
+The difference from vi is that the mode is *explicit* instead of *implicit* - it's determined by the point position or the region state:

 - you're in normal mode when the point is before/after paren or the